The dangers of public Wi-Fi

 Spearfishing can be tough to defend yourself again.
 It requires a good eye for fake email addresses or websites and a healthy dose of skepticism.
 Whenever you get an email to a page where you need to enter your password, consider these questions:

-Protecting yourself from 99.9% of MITM attacks is much easier.
-This is basically the attack that VPNs were designed to prevent!
+Protecting yourself from MITM attacks is much easier with a VPN.
+These are basically the attack that VPNs were designed to prevent!
 By encrypting your traffic, they block attackers from seeing your data and from redirecting you to fake websites.
 All you need to do is turn on your NordVPN app.